fsharp/fslang-design/FSharp-4.7/FS-1069-implicit-yields.md

 There is still a (presumably very rare) backwards compat concern for cases where values are currently being ignored/discarded *and* the  list/array/sequence/computations only uses `yield!`.
 For example

-    [ doSomethingThatReturnsAValueButCurrentlyDicardsIt(); yield! someThingsToYield() ]
+    [ doSomethingThatReturnsAValueButCurrentlyDiscardsIt(); yield! someThingsToYield() ]

 In this case, implicit yields are activated because there is no explicit `yield`.
-However the expression `doSomethingThatReturnsAValueButCurrentlyDicardsIt()` would now be interpreted as a yield.
+However the expression `doSomethingThatReturnsAValueButCurrentlyDiscardsIt()` would now be interpreted as a yield.
 This is likely to give rise to a type error (it's unlikely that the function returns the same element type as `someThingsToYield()`), but if there is no type error it will yield an additional element.